Academic research at the hospital

 Any bodily material remaining after a diagnostic examination or procedure (residual tissue) may be used for academic research.
 This includes bodily materials such as human tissue and cells, embryos and foetuses.

-All use of such materials must be approved by the UZ Leuven Ethics Committee first.
+Any use of such materials must have obtained prior approval from the UZ Leuven Ethics Committee.

-If you do not want any of your materials to be used in this way, you or your representative can object.
-You can discuss your objection with the physician responsible for removing your bodily material or with the UZ Leuven medical director.
+If you do not wish for any of your residual material to be used in this way, you or your representative may object.
+You can discuss your objection with the physician responsible for removing your bodily material or with the UZ Leuven Medical Director.

 Clinical studies